Tuesday, January 20, 2026

 JCTV's deal with CNN led to the latter's official introduction to Japan in 1984.

-In 1998, a year after its relocation to Odaiba in March 1997, Fuji News Network (FNN) began to use a CNN-style newsroom-as-set trend, lasting until 2013.
+In 1998, a year after its relocation to Odaiba in March 1997, Fuji News Network (FNN) started to use a CNN-style newsroom-as-set trend, lasting until 2013.

-Kenzo Tange's ultramodern building served as the testing ground for the newsroom-as-set trend, which FNN used.
+Kenzo Tange's ultra-modern building was the testing ground for the FNN newsroom-as-set trend.

 Meanwhile, Nippon News Network (NNN) used the CNN-style newsroom-as-set trend, not simply for Plus 1 in its last years, but also for its Real Time program in its first years.